Somerset Rivers Authority

-Launched in 2015 as a response to the floods in Somerset over winter of 2013-2014 which caused devastating impacts to people and communities across the council.
-Somerset River Authority (SRA) is a partnership of different bodies from across the county that works closely together to tackle flooding problems.
+Somerset Rivers Authority was launched in 2015 as a response to the floods in Somerset over winter of 2013 to 2014 which caused devastating impacts to people and communities across the county.
+Somerset Rivers Authority is a partnership of different bodies from across the county that works closely together to tackle flooding problems.

-The SRA purpose is to provide extra levels of flood protection and resilience set out in Somerset’s 20-year Flood Action Plan.
-To find out more information head over to their website.
+The purpose of Somerset Rivers Authority is to provide extra levels of flood protection and resilience set out in Somerset’s 20-year Flood Action Plan.
+To find out more visit the Somerset Rivers Authority website.

 Reimagining the Levels

-Re-imagining the Levels (RtL) is a community group that was set up following the devastating effects of the floods in 2013/14.
+Reimagining the Levels is a community group that was set up following the devastating effects of the floods in 2013 to 2014.
 The floods demonstrated the pressing need for a more joined-up approach looking at the causes and solutions to flooding across the entire river catchment.
 The changing climate will continue to pose a critical challenge to the people and landscape of the Somerset Levels.

-RtL already has a number of schemes looking to plant each season with the next season (2023/24) and is hoping to expand across Somerset.
+Reimagining the Levels already has a number of schemes looking to plant each season with the next season (2023 to 2024) and is hoping to expand across Somerset.
 They are also keen to grow the number of Schools and Community Plantings involved.

-If you know of any suitable community sites or landowners thinking about plantings, or want to help volunteer, visit their website.
+If you know of any suitable community sites or landowners thinking about plantings, or want to help volunteer, visit the Reimagining the Levels website.

 Natural Flood Management